Cancellations are an unavoidable part of hosting on Airbnb and they can throw a wrench in your plans if you’re not prepared.

 This is the most laid-back option for guests.
 Guests get a full refund if they cancel at least 24 hours before check-in.
-If they cancel later, you'll be paid for all nights booked, plus one extra night.
+If they cancel later, you still get paid for all the nights they booked, plus an extra night.

 Something to keep in mind is that Airbnb's search algorithm favors listings with a flexible policy.
 This means you have a better chance of getting more bookings and keeping your rental calendar consistently booked.